Want to take that dream trip? You got this!

 I realize in some places around the world, it might actually be cheaper to eat at restaurants.
-However, it is mostly better if you buy your own groceries and prepare your own meals at home.
+However, it is usually better to buy your own groceries and prepare your own meals at home.
 Don’t know how to cook?
 No worries!
 There are so many free recipes all over the web with very easy to follow instructions.
 Plus, you’ll learn a new and very important skill in life!
 Here are a few tips that will help you along your way:

 - Cook your food at home and eat at less restaurants.
 This one is pretty self-explanatory.
 Usually a meal in a restaurant will cost way more than one you prepare at home.
 You will be able to get way more food out of a home cooked meal, typically with lots of leftovers that can be used for lunch the next day.
 Or you can freeze the extras for a later date when you don’t feel like cooking.

 - Bring a bag lunch to work with you.
 This doesn’t have to be anything boring or tasteless.
-You can bring leftovers from last night’s dinner to work with you (that’s what I try to do!).
-You can prepare your lunch meals on a Sunday before the work week if you are the type that works a 9-5 job.
+You can bring leftovers from last night’s dinner to work with you in a cooler bag.
+Prepare your lunch meals on a Sunday before the work week if you are the type that works a 9-5 job.
 You will save lots of money by not purchasing a meal at a takeout restaurant or your workplace’s cafeteria by bringing your own meal.

 - Go Vegetarian/Vegan.
-This one is obviously close to my heart since I was raised vegetarian and have been vegan for the past five years.
+This one is obviously close to my heart since I was raised vegetarian and have been vegan for the past ten years.
 Eating more vegetarian and vegan saves you a lot of money.
-There are so many amazing websites out there to guide you along your way to eating more vegetarian food, including Choose Veg, Meatless Monday, and my favorite recipes from the Post Punk Kitchen.
-Even if you do a Google search, you should be able to find a vegetarian or vegan version of your favorite meal.
-Getting back to the topic of saving money, usually the most expensive foods are meats, dairy products, and eggs.
+Usually the most expensive foods are meats, dairy products, and eggs.
 If you switch to eating more grains, legumes, beans, and of course, vegetables and fruits, you’ll save money and you’ll be eating healthier in the process!
 You might end up feeling better and have more energy in general.
 I found that when I switched from vegetarian to veganism, I had way more energy and didn’t need to sleep as much.
-If you ever would like to talk about eating more vegan food, feel free to contact me – I would be happy to help!
+Here are all the reasons why I chose to go vegan.

-In the title, this one sounds a bit depressing.
-But, it really isn’t at all!
-I think you can have a social life, have lots of fun, and save money in the process.
+It’s possible to have a social life, have lots of fun, and wind up saving money to travel in the process.
 Who said that you have to spend lots of money to enjoy time with your friends?
 I think that being in the company of your greatest friends can be some of the best times no matter what you’re doing.

 - Stay In.
 Your friends can take turns being the host/hostess and have a gathering at their place.
 Sometimes I get together with friends and we’ll play board games or video games, listen to music, eat food, cook or bake food together, have a couple of drinks, watch a movie, or just chat!
 I swear that playing Cards Against Humanity have produced some of the most hilarious nights together!